Course Description

 Uthaya Ponnusamy

-RSM Partner & Industry Lead - Not-for-Profit Practice
+RSM Partner & Industry Lead - Not-for-Profit Practice, RSM SG Assurance LLP

 Uthaya leads RSM's Not-for-Profit Practice.
 She has significant audit experience, including time spent at Big 4 firms in Singapore and New York where her portfolio of clients included public-listed companies and multinationals in sectors such as retail, consumer products, aviation leasing, shipping, real estate and industrial products, as well as not-for-profits organisations (NPOs).She helps clients in due diligence and reporting accountant assignments for initial public offerings on the Singapore Exchange.
 In her current role with the Firm, she also conducts external and internal technical seminars.Uthaya is a member of the Audit Committee of the Singapore Indian Development Association.Prior to joining the Firm, Uthaya was Chief Financial Officer at a public-listed company in Singapore.